SSWConsulting/SSW.Rules.Content/rules/use-one-version-manager-supporting-multiple-software/rule.md

 ---
-seoDescription: "Do you know to use one version manager supporting multiple software?"
+seoDescription: Do you know to use one version manager supporting multiple software?
 type: rule
 archivedreason:
 title: Do you know to use one version manager supporting multiple software?